YOU COULD WIN A £1,500 GIFT CARD*

 What is included ?

-There are all kinds of kid-friendly attractions in Cala Millor, with popular days out like Marineland just an hour’s drive outside the resort.
+There are all kinds of child-friendly attractions to discover on your holiday to Cala Millor, with popular days out like Marineland just an hour’s drive outside the resort.
 Marineland has excellent aquariums and shark tanks, plus a tropical house full of monkeys and rare reptiles from tropical climates.
-You can see penguins splashing around up close and watch the dolphins and sea lions put on a show.
-There are plenty of things for kids to do in Cala Millor’s nearest water park, Hidropark.
-It has a fantastic choice of slides, swimming pools and extra family activities including crazy golf and restaurants.
+Kids and parents will love it.

-Families: Cala Millor is perfectly situated for exploring Majorca’s best family attractions, with Marineland and Hidropark both close by.
+Families: Perfectly situated for exploring Majorca’s best family attractions, with Marineland and Hidropark both close by.

-Beach lovers: If long, lazy beach days are top of your list, then Cala Millor is for you – the resort has one of the best beaches in Majorca.
+Beach lovers: If long, lazy beach days are top of your list the resort has one of the best beaches in Majorca.

 Day trippers: Majorca is full of attractions and things to see.
 Cala Millor provides the perfect island base.